-Regulation 64 Unsatisfactory academic progress
+Regulation 67 Unsatisfactory academic progress

-The University will exclude students who do not make satisfactory academic progress or do not engage with their studies.
+The University may exclude students who do not make satisfactory academic progress or do not engage with their studies.

-- 64.1 Degree Programme Tables, programme handbooks and/or course handbooks contain details of the progress which students are expected to achieve within given periods, and warnings that students are liable to be considered for exclusion if these expectations are not fulfilled. - 64.2 Students who on the published progression criteria are regarded as potentially unsatisfactory are notified of this and are normally interviewed before any recommendation for exclusion is made to the College. - The College is the final judge of the academic basis for exclusion on the grounds of unsatisfactory progress and non-attendance as specified in the degree regulations.
-The student has the right to appeal to the Appeal Committee on specific grounds.

-www.docs.sasg.ed.ac.uk/AcademicServices/Policies/Withdrawal Exclusion from S tudy.pdf - 64.4 A student declared to have made unsatisfactory academic progress by the College of Medicine and Veterinary Medicine in the MBChB, BVM&S or other professional programmes is normally excluded from attendance at classes and examinations in these programmes. - 64.5 A student declared to have made unsatisfactory academic progress within the University may be required to withdraw from classes but is entitled to apply to the relevant College for permission to re-enter for examination only in order to attempt to recover satisfactory progress status. - 64.6 A student declared to have made unsatisfactory progress under professional Fitness to Practise requirements is normally excluded from all further attendance at classes and examinations leading to the professional qualification, but is entitled to apply to the College for permission to re-enter for assessment in a suitable alternative programme not leading to professional qualification.

-64.7 Some degree programmes leading to professional qualification include Fitness to Practise considerations.
+- 67.1 Degree Programme Tables, programme handbooks and/or course handbooks contain details of the progress which students are expected to achieve within given periods, and warnings that students are liable to be considered for exclusion if these expectations are not fulfilled. - 67.2 Students who on the published progression criteria are regarded as potentially unsatisfactory are notified of this and are normally interviewed before any recommendation for exclusion is made to the College. - 67.3 The College is the final judge of the academic basis for exclusion on the grounds of unsatisfactory progress and non-attendance as specified in the degree regulations.
+The student has the right to appeal to the Appeal Committee on specific grounds. www.ed.ac.uk/files/atoms/files/withdrawal exclusion from study.pdf - 67.4 A student declared to have made unsatisfactory academic progress by the College of Medicine and Veterinary Medicine in the MBChB, BVM&S or other professional programmes is normally excluded from attendance at classes and examinations in these programmes. - 67.5 A student declared to have made unsatisfactory academic progress within the University may be required to withdraw from classes but is entitled to apply to the relevant College for permission to re-enter for examination only in order to attempt to recover satisfactory progress status. - 67.6 A student declared to have made unsatisfactory progress under professional Fitness to Practise requirements is normally excluded from all further attendance at classes and examinations leading to the professional qualification, but is entitled to apply to the College for permission to re-enter for assessment in a suitable alternative programme not leading to professional qualification. - 67.7 Some degree programmes leading to professional qualification include Fitness to Practise considerations.
 Any issues of unsatisfactory progress in relation to fitness to practise are dealt with according to the University's Fitness to Practise procedures.